lethain/staff-eng/src/markdown/stories/dmitry-petrashko.md

 **_Where do you feel most impactful as a Staff-plus engineer?_**

 Staff Engineers, and Pillar Tech Leads in particular, frequently help set direction for a new project.
 I feel particularly impactful when I can help improve a proposal that's well intentioned and solves a real need, but the team that drafted it lacks either experience or context to write a good plan to capture the opportunity.
 In such cases, having a well structured plan can help substantially reduce the scope while getting to most of the value, and thus demonstrate impact sooner.
-Or, alternatively, see that the proposal in hand addresses more use cases than the team has originally anticipated and refocusing the project towards a usecase that was not known by the team would lead to bigger business impact: in both of these cases, I feel impactful by empowering other engineers.
+Or, alternatively, see that the proposal in hand addresses more use cases than the team had originally anticipated and refocusing the project towards a use case that was not known by the team that would lead to bigger business impact: in both of these cases, I feel impactful by empowering other engineers.

 **_Can you think of anything you’ve done as a Staff-plus engineer that you weren’t able to or wouldn’t have done before reaching that title?_**